How to Keep Kids Safe in the Car

 Here are some other rules to keep in mind when it comes to rear-facing car seats:

 - Make sure the harness is snug.
 A good rule of thumb?
-You shouldn’t be able to pinch any slack between your fingers when checking the harness straps over your child’s shoulders and hips.
+You shouldn’t be able to pinch any slack between your fingers when checking the harness straps over the child’s shoulders and hips.

-- Ensure your car seat is installed in the vehicle using either the seat belt or lower anchors.
+- Ensure the car seat is installed in the vehicle using either the seat belt or lower anchors.
 (You may also see this referred to as LATCH: lower anchors and tethers for children.)
 You should not be able to move the car seat more than an inch side to side or front to back (we like to call this the "inch" test).
 If you can, it’s not tight enough.

 - If you’re using a convertible car seat in the rear-facing position, double-check that the seat belt or lower anchors are inserted in the correct belt path.
 The instruction manual should offer specifics for your model.